rkozlowski/TigerWrap/docs/planning/TigerWrap_0.9.2_General_Plan.md

 11. A deliberately malformed script fails during preparation, with no connection opened and no database mutation — asserted, not assumed.
 12. The capability probe returns "pre-0.9.2" against real 0.9.0 and 0.9.1 databases without throwing, and `db info` renders correctly for both.
 13. Connections with no metadata behave exactly as `Regular`; no existing `connections.json` requires migration, and `ConnectionCompatibilityTests` still passes unchanged.
-14. Every E2E database created by the suite is named `TWE2E_*`, is dropped on success, and is swept on a subsequent run if leaked.
+14. Every E2E database created by the suite is named `TWE2E_*`; cleanup or recovery drops it only through the approved bootstrap and only with matching current/recorded ownership.
 15. A test whose body fails and whose cleanup also fails reports the body's failure, with the cleanup error as supplementary output only.
 16. `dotnet build` in Release is warning-clean and `dotnet test` is green with and without a local SQL Server.

-## Next-Agent Implementation Brief
+## Deferred TigerWrap Implementation Brief

-A self-contained specification for the slice above.
-Implement exactly this; do not begin import/export.
+This is downstream reference material, not the next task.
+Do not execute it until the [TigerQuery prerequisite](#tigerquery-prerequisite-implementation) is released; then reconcile it with the authoritative managed-connection E2E architecture before coding.

 ### Objective

-Deliver the TigerWrapDb lifecycle spine: `db create`, `db drop`, `db install`, a chained `db upgrade`, connection-role metadata, prepared execution with real batch progress, a failure-tolerant capability probe, and a reusable SQL Server E2E fixture — **with zero changes to `TigerWrapDb/`**.
+After the upstream gate, deliver the remaining TigerWrapDb lifecycle spine and the managed-connection E2E fixture — **with zero changes to `TigerWrapDb/` in this downstream slice**.

 ### Files and areas likely affected